As those of you who follow me over on Facebook will know, about a month ago, we finally braved it and put the kids in together.

 Assuming that a key component of co-sleeping is the sleeping bit, I’m clearly doing it all wrong.

-As someone who happily co-slept regularly with both of my babies until they were around 4 months and then occasionally after that when they were teething, poorly or wouldn’t settle (basically anything for an easy life), I still don’t understand how it is achieved on a consistent basis with a mobile baby who appears to have a death wish.
+As someone who happily co-slept regularly with both of my babies and then occasionally after that when they were teething, poorly or wouldn’t settle (basically anything for an easy life), I still don’t understand how it is achieved on a consistent basis with a mobile baby who appears to have a death wish.

 Maybe the co-sleepers among you can tell me where I’m going wrong?!